- A -

 Drag king / queen

-Person who performs a genre other than his own through a character.
+Person who performs a genre other than their own through a character.
 This genre is often performed in a stereotypical and humorous way.
 This is an artistic performance, entertainment and / or parody, and not a gender identity or sexual orientation.

 Intense sense of unease felt by a trans person, caused by the discrepancy between the sex assigned at birth, society's expectations regarding gender, their body and their gender identity.
 Dysphoria is not experienced by all trans people.